 The Burmese breed descends from a single chocolate-colored cat named Wong Mau.
 Cat breeder Dr. Joseph Thompson acquired Wong Mau from a sailor or from his travels.
 He was intrigued by the chocolate-brown cat and its darker brown points, and he began a breeding program using seal-point Siamese cats since he didn’t have access to other cats like Wong Mau.
 The brown kittens that didn’t have any markings became the foundation of what’s now known as the Burmese.
 The Cat Fanciers’ Association started registering Burmese in its studbook in 1936.
 However, the breed didn’t become fully recognized by the association until 1957.

-This breed is charming, sweet, and loves to cuddle.
+This breed has been developed in both Europe and the US, resulting in what Burmese aficionados consider two distinct cat breeds.
+The American Burmese (also simply known as Burmese) breed is charming, sweet, and loves to cuddle.
 Burmese cats thrive on companionship with their family and other pets.
 It’s ideal to get your Burmese a friend so he won’t get lonely while you’re gone.

 An interesting and fun fact about the Burmese is that in the United Kingdom, it was crossed with a black British shorthair instead of a black American shorthair.
 This cat is a perfect choice for families with children.
 This cat can also be introduced slowly to dogs who will respect him.